 By the way, going through Japan immigration is one of the smoothest processes we’ve ever had!

-Other nationalities: If you’re not sure if there is a fee or not, it’s always good to double-check on your embassy’s website.
+Other nationalities: If you’re not sure whether there is a fee or not, it’s always good to double-check on your embassy’s website.

 4. Visit a Japan Rail (JR) Station to exchange your order for your REAL Japan Rail Pass!